yvnvii/hack-the-planet/docs/sessions/session-4.md

 - [Tutorial 4.1: jupyter notebook](../../tutorials/4.1-jupyter)

 ## :material-list-box-outline: Assignments
+- Start thinking about a problem you might be interested in developing a tool to solve.
+Specifically think about what will be the data available (input) and what you want as the answer (output).
+We will start discussing project ideas next week (in a very preliminary way).
 - [Python tutorial chapters 1 and 3](https://docs.python.org/3/tutorial/)
 - [Tutorial 4.2: GitHub forking and Python assessment](../../tutorials/4.2-forking)